IamSagarRai/randiltennakoon/README.md

 - 🔭 I’m Randil.
 Thanks for reaching me out. ☺️

-- 👨🏻‍💻 I’m currently working as a Software Engineer Intern and I'm an undergraduate at University of Moratuwa.
+- 👨🏻‍💻 I'm an undergraduate at University of Moratuwa and I’m a former Software Engineer Intern at IFS.

-- 💬 Ask me about: Java, Golang, jQuery, NodeJS, Docker & Kubernetes
+- 💬 Ask me about: Java, Golang, jQuery, NodeJS, Shell Scripting, Docker & Kubernetes

 - 🤔 I’m on Twitter : https://twitter.com/randilt92